Ahnfelt/typed-format/README.md

 ### Constructors

 The rules in the following table is used to encode constructors.
-The constructor number is called `b` and the fields of the constructor is an array called `fs`.
+The constructor number is called `c` and the fields of the constructor is an array called `fs`.

 | Condition | Encoding |
 |-----------|---------:|